karstensensensen/SFPGenerator/README.md

 ## **Custom Macros**

-If an unknown macro appears in a file, the user will be prompted for a value which will then be tied to the macro for the rest of the generation.
+If an unknown macro appears in a file, the user will be prompted for a value, which will then be tied to the macro for the rest of the generation.
 In order to define a macro without inputting it at generation time, one should define it by passing -D to *SFPGenerator.exe*

 > -D MACRO_NAME MACRO_VALUE